svvchen/pyprojects/README.md

 **Plot:**
 ![Plotted_champion_mentions](https://github.com/svvchen/pyprojects/blob/master/reddit_api_league/champion_popularity_contest.png)

-I'm hoping to 1. format into a plot and 2. run at a cadence on inbound posts.
-My hope in starting this is to get a sense for the most controversial champions in league history.
-My guess was that Graves and Teemo would be up there, but Fiddlesticks, Twitch, and Yasuo have surprisingly snuck into the top rankings.
+I'm hoping to eventually run this script at a cadence on inbound posts.
+My start goal was to get data on most controversial champions in league history (apparently, Yasuo!), but would love to extend this functionality to create a "trending champions" feed.

 **Notes on v1:**